How to explain Carman?

 An airplane trip as a metaphor for salvation?
 It’s an intriguing premise, perhaps inspired by C.S.
 Lewis’ The Great Divorce but far more likely inspired by Carman saying “you know what’d be cool?”

 In this case, Carman is the “first officer” of our plane to Heaven, while the pilot itself is a twinkling gas cloud, the identity of whom is left to viewers’ imaginations.
-As befits Carman’s anthropological view of the world, the passengers of this plane are either huge Carman fans or Satanists, the latter of whom is compelled to repent of his witchcraft by the power of sanctified dance.
+As befits Carman’s worldview, the passengers of this plane are either huge Carman fans or Satanists, the latter of whom is compelled to repent of his witchcraft by the power of sanctified dance.

 OK, here’s an interesting concept for a music video.
 The live audio of Carman’s impersonation of a conversation between Satan and a demon minion is played over the footage of two actors in demon masks, mouthing the words, growing increasingly panicky at the idea of a Carman concert.
-These clips are interspersed with footage of an actual Carman concert, the righteous power of which seems to cause Hell to fell apart, culminating in the explosion of Satan’s chair?
-More music videos should end with Satan’s exploding chair.
+These clips are interspersed with footage of an actual Carman concert, the righteous power of which seems to destroys Hell, culminating in the explosion of Satan’s throne?
+More music videos should end with Satan’s exploding throne.

 5. The Courtroom